Artideusz/My-cyber-security-notes/Web/Code Injection/SQL Injection/README.md

 This kind of query sent to the database results in information about the database location, table name and version of the OS the database is running on.
 The second UNION select is for the " left from the injection since we're using the WHERE operator in the first UNION operator.
 ```
 #### How to prevent it?
 It is mandatory to use prepared statements for queries to prevent most of the SQLi's that are available.
+I also recommend checking out the [SQL Injection Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html) for more information.

 ### Links related to Union-Based SQLi:
 - [NetSPI SQL Injection Wiki - Information Gathering](https://sqlwiki.netspi.com/attackQueries/informationGathering/#mysql)